stevendwood/html5-dropzone/README.md

 ```

+### Styling the dropzone
+Whenever the user drags something that matches over the dropzone, the class <code>drag-matches</code> is added to the target.
+One (of many) annoying issue(s) when using drag and drop is that if the drop target contains other child elements, [the dragleave event will fire when you go over the child](http://stackoverflow.com/questions/7110353/html5-dragleave-fired-when-hovering-a-child-element), however the <code>drag-matches</code> class is only added or removed when you enter or leave the drop target, much the same as mousenter/works.

 ### Multiple dropzones
 Now we can setup a 2nd dragsource and dropzone.
 The 2nd dragsource is an apple, and since apples cannot go into a trashcan for paper, we need a 2nd dropzone.
 This example demonstrates how dropzones can selectively accept or reject based on what is being dragged.
 Note that the recycle bin can accept either the paper or the apple but the paper bin can only accept the paper.